Will A Power Washer Work With Low Water Pressure

 Practical Solutions To Low Water Pressure

-If you confirm that the water source is really weak, there is no need to give up directly.
+If you confirm that the water source is really weak, there is no need to give up immediately.
 You can try the following options to operate the machine safely.
-The core ideas of these methods are two: to increase the flow and to make the resistance small.
+The core ideas of these methods are two: to increase the flow and to reduce flow resistance.

 1. Optimize your water inlet pipe